Key Takeaways:

 Graduate Tuition/Fees: $27,130

 Once admitted, you will take online courses, including advanced cellular biology and molecular genetics.
 But more than courses are required.
-You will also complete a research course and series of electives designed to prepare you for a career working in a scientific laboratory.
+You will also complete a research course and a series of electives designed to prepare you for a career working in a scientific laboratory.

-Lehigh is a premier institution and ranked by U.S. News and World Report.
+Lehigh is a premier institution ranked by U.S. News and World Report.
 U.S. News ranks the school #53 in best national universities and #27 in best value institutions.

 #14 – George Washington University